 About The Show

-Long Distance is the first and only narrative podcast about stories in the Filipino diaspora.
+Long Distance is the first and only documentary podcast series about stories in the Filipino diaspora.

 It is a collection of Filipino audio stories set a long way from home.